lionel-panhaleux/archon-bot/README.md

 ### Staggered tournament (6, 7 & 11 players)

-A V:TES seating can accomdate any number of players, except if you have 6, 7 or 11 players.
+A V:TES seating can accomodate any number of players, except if you have 6, 7 or 11 players.
 In this situation, the `archon round-start` command will yield an error because it cannot get a table for everyone.
 You should either have some players drop out or additional players check in.